 Creating a Test Table with Random Data

 Sometimes when you want to test a query, a new index or your new application, you'll probably need some data in it to test it properly.
 There are lots of different approaches to create such a test table.
-We won't cover all of them but here's a simple solutions!
+We won't cover all of them but here's a simple solution!

 Recipe #1 - SQL Query to create a Test Table

-SELECT SYSDATE+DBMS_RANDOM.VALUE(-14, 14) FROM DUAL
+SELECT SYSDATE + DBMS_RANDOM.VALUE(-14, 14) FROM DUAL;

 We also want to add some random text and luckily Oracle has a function for this as well:

-SELECT DBMS_RANDOM.string('A', 20) FROM DUAL
+SELECT DBMS_RANDOM.string('A', 20) FROM DUAL;

-The first parameter specified the kind of characters we want and the second the number of characters.
-Check the official Oracle documentation for more about that http://docs.oracle.com/cd/B28359_01/appdev.111/b28419/d_random.htm#i996825
+The first parameter specifies the kind of characters we want and the second the number of characters.
+Check the official Oracle documentation for more about that.

 Now we only have to create a query which returns rows out of air.
-For this, we use an hierarchical query and combine it with the two functions mentioned above.
+For this, we use a hierarchical query and combine it with the two functions mentioned above.
 The result will then be saved in a table called test_table:

 CREATE TABLE test_table AS

-SELECT LEVEL id, SYSDATE+DBMS_RANDOM.VALUE(-1000, 1000) date_value, DBMS_RANDOM.string('A', 20) text_value
+SELECT LEVEL id,

 FROM dual

-CONNECT BY LEVEL <= 100000
+CONNECT BY LEVEL <= 100000;

 Run this query and you'll have a table with 100'000 rows of random data!